liammellofarley/voisin/README.md

 Each .md file corresponds to a specific post, everything should be named in a way that makes sense so you can tell what connects to what.

-To add new posts for the timeline or new partners, copy one of the existing ones or create a new appropriately named file ending in .md and then mimick the structure of an existing post.
+To add new posts for the timeline or new partners create a new file in the relevant folder and name it appropriately eg:"joshuafarley.md" in the /partners/gund folder.
+Next open an existing .md from the same folder and click "raw".
+Copy everything from that file then go back to your file and paste it in.
+If you feel 100% comfortable with how the files are structured feel free to type up the frontmatter from memory.

 Each .md file is made of two parts: frontmatter and body.